Biodiesel and Renewable Diesel Blends Oxidation by Diesel Oxidation Catalyst

 Content

-Soy-based mono-alkyl esters of long chain fatty acids is the most common biodiesel fuel used in the United States.
-Other renewable fuels such as renewable diesel (RDE) is also popular, especially in the state of California.
-All the renewable and alternative fuels are being evaluated for their performance and performance transparency with ultra-low sulfur diesel (ULSD) to be used a substitute to ULSD.
-Previous research with biodiesel, showed an elevated lightoff temperature on diesel oxidation catalyst (DOC) and worse DOC efficacy in oxidizing fuel blends with fuel blends with more than 20% biodiesel.
-A similar study was conducted with RDE to gage the performance of the fuel blends of B100 and RDE.
-The same DOC used in past study was used to evaluate fuel blends of 100% RDE to 40% RDE (B60R40) in decrements of 10%.
-The performance of the DOC was evaluated on steady-state performance cycle and transient lightoff curve.
-Similar to the results in past study, the performance of the DOC is significantly affected by even a small quantity of B100.
-At low flow rates 50% (B50R50) and higher B100 blends have a poor performance.
-At mid and high flow rate, blends of 20% (B20R90) and higher have progressively worse performance.
-The lightoff temperature of the fuel blends progressively increased with an increase in B100 fraction in the fuel blends.
-This is thought to be because of the higher boiling point of the B100.
+Renewable and alternative liquid fuels are being evaluated for their equivalence with ultra-low sulfur diesel (ULSD) in terms of engine and emission control system performance.
+Our previous research showed an elevated lightoff temperature for diesel oxidation catalyst (DOC) and lower DOC thermal efficiency for biodiesel blends into ULSD with more than 20% biodiesel.
+Here we report a similar DOC performance study to gage the performance of blends of biodiesel and hydrocarbon renewable diesel (RD) also made from fats and oils feedstocks.
+The same DOC used previously was used to evaluate RD blends with biodiesel up to 60 vol% (B60R40) in decrements of 10%.
+The performance of the DOC was evaluated on a steady-state performance cycle and a transient lightoff curve.
+Similar to previous results, the performance of the DOC is significantly affected by even low blend levels of biodiesel.
+At low flow rates 50% (B50R50) and higher biodiesel blends have a poor performance defined as the lightoff temperature of the DOC progressively increasing with an increase in biodiesel fraction in the fuel blends.
+At mid and high flow rate, blends of 20% (B20R80) and higher have progressively worse performance.
+This is thought to be because of the higher boiling point of the biodiesel leading to poor evaporation of the fuel at lower DOC inlet temperatures.

 Meta TagsDetails